browserengineering/book/book/security.md

 A more obscure browser authentication system is [TLS client certificates][client-certs].
-The user downloads a public/private key pair from the server, and the browser then uses them to prove who it is on later requests to that server.
+The user downloads a public/private key pair from the server, and the browser then uses them to prove who it is upon later requests to that server.
 Also, if you've ever seen a URL with `username:password@` before the hostname, that's [HTTP authentication][http-auth].
 Please don't use either method in new websites (without a good reason).